 Content maintained by David Huston and Keith Porritt

-EDR for silver increased by 11kt in 2011 to 88kt, which represents 16% of world economic resources.
-Queensland has 52kt or 59% of Australian EDR, mainly in the Mount Isa, Cannington, George Fisher, Dugald River and Century deposits.
-Most other silver EDR occurs in SA (11kt), NSW (10kt), the NT (8kt), WA (3kt) and Tas (3kt).
-In SA, most silver EDR is at Olympic Dam with some at Prominent Hill, while in NSW it is mostly at Broken Hill and Endeavor.
-In the NT silver EDR is nearly all at McArthur River, while in WA it is predominantly at Golden Grove, Spinifex Ridge and Bentley and in Tas it is largely at Rosebery.
+Australia's EDR for silver decreased by 3 kt in 2012 to 85 kt, which represents 16% of world economic resources.
+Queensland has 47 kt or 55% of Australian EDR, mainly in the Mount Isa, Cannington, George Fisher and Dugald River deposits.
+The other silver EDR occurs in SA (12 kt), NSW (11 kt), the NT (8 kt), WA (3 kt) and Tas (3 kt).
+In SA, most silver EDR is at Olympic Dam with some at Carrapateena and Prominent Hill, while in NSW it is mostly at Bowdens, Broken Hill and Endeavor.
+In the NT silver EDR is nearly all at McArthur River, while in Tas it is largely at Rosebery.

 All zinc, lead and silver EDR is accessible.